tessel/t2-start/wifi.md

 ### Authorize

 On Tessel 2, you can run and push your code over Wifi, not just USB.
-In fact, it's actually faster than over USB!
 Let's get that set up.
 Run:

 `t2 provision`